By Maj (R) Aziz-ur-Rehman (15 War Course)

 Maj Jafri was apparently shocked and highly perturbed on our attitude, being oblivious to such an important development.
 We anticipated that we were likely to go for a long haul.
 However, he in a slightly angry tone uncharacteristic of the instructors of PMA, admonishing and castigating us, that betrayed his disgust with us, ordered us to leave the hall.
 He did not shout.

 He lit a cigarette and after finishing it, he commanded us to enter the hall and it was again the same Maj Jafri with his light-hearted style of addressing and imparting training on us.
 This had a lasting impact on us.

 If you’ve liked this Post, then please share it on Facebook, Twitter, etc.

 If it’s not inconvenient, please do write your brief comment in the Comment Box.

-You are also welcome to contribute any brief true anecdote by sending it on Email of the Editor: firstname.lastname@example.org
+You are also welcome to contribute any article about your PMA days by sending it on Email of the Editor: firstname.lastname@example.org